Ramsi-K/free-genai-bootcamp-2025/journal.md

 ### Day 16: February 14, 2025

 I spent most of the day trying to set up an **AI-assisted backend case study** to compare how different LLMs generate Flask API code.
 The goal was to structure an experiment that tracked how tools like **Copilot, Windsurf, and Cursor** handled backend tasks.
-But after hours of planning, I realized the setup was too complicated, and I wasn’t getting the results I needed.
+But after hours of planning, I realized the setup was too complicated, and I wasn't getting the results I needed.
 Ultimately, I dropped the idea.

-Because of this, I didn’t watch any more of the backend lecture videos, and I didn’t write any code today.
+Because of this, I didn't watch any more of the backend lecture videos, and I didn't write any code today.

 **Completed Work**